 Content marketing has become a big part of online business during the past decade, and there is no sign of it going away soon.
-This time last year, we published about the shift in content marketing and also steps on how you can adapt to the evolution of content.
+Last year, we published about the shift in content marketing and also steps on how you can adapt to the evolution of content.
 But just like last year, content has continued to evolve.

 With more articles being published today than ever before, standing out in the crowd remains to be a struggle many businesses face.
-This means that as creators, you'll need to be adaptive and strategic in the way you approach marketing your content in 2019.
+This means that as creators, you'll need to be adaptive and strategic in the way you approach marketing your content in 2019 (and onward.)

 Content Marketing in 2019